vnbaaij/build-2025-lab300/lab/part7-debugging-with-copilot.md

 In this section, you'll learn how to use Copilot to debug an exception in your application.

-1. Launch the web application.
+1. Launch the web application if it isn't yet
 2. Click on the **Go to About** button in the navigation menu.
 3. Observe that an exception occurs, and the application crashes.
 4. Press the **Ask Copilot** option in the pop up.